- 1 cup plus 2 tablespoons all-purpose flour

 - 2/3 cup sugar

 - 1/3 cup baking cocoa

 - 1/2 cup semisweet chocolate chips

 - 1 teaspoon vanilla extract

 - In a small bowl, combine flour and salt.
-In a 1-qt. glass container, layer the flour mixture, brown sugar, sugar, cocoa, chips and pecans.
-Cover and store in a cool dry place for up to 6 months.
+In a 1-qt. glass container, layer flour mixture, brown sugar, sugar, cocoa, chips and pecans.
+Cover and store in a cool, dry place up to 6 months.
 Yield: 1 batch (about 4 cups total).